AviatrixSystems/Docs/HowTos/ipmotion.rst

       172.16.1.10-172.16.1.10,172.16.1.12-172.16.1.20

-Currently the largest number of VMs that a CloudN can handle on a subnet is 232 which requires a c4.4xlarge gateway instance size.
-This number can be expanded in the future release.
+Currently the largest number of VMs that a CloudN can handle on a subnet is 232 which requires a c4.4xlarge IPmotion gateway instance size.
+This number of VMs can be expanded in the future release.

 (You can further optimize the list for the on-prem part by specifying only the dependent VMs.